 I still remember my first time riding Western when I was about 12.
-I was trained in English from a young age so the bulky saddle and relaxed style was brand new to me.
+I trained in English from a young age, so I was a little surprised by the bulky saddle and relaxed style.
 Two of my friends and I got on some horses at a nearby friend’s ranch.
 One of the ranch hands that was riding with us immediately went into a full gallop across the field away from the barn so our horses took off after his.

 Looking back now, I honestly don’t know whether to laugh or shudder at the thought of what could have gone wrong.